rcdaudt/AR-project/README.md

 * RViz
 * Python 2.7

-Create a catkin workspace and pull the code into the workspace src folder
+Create a catkin workspace and pull the code into the workspace src folder.

 ### How to Run
 ```sh